TUDa-VLAOrga/VLAOrga/docs/setup.md

     docker compose up --build

+This keeps the containers running andblocking the current terminal.
 Stop the containers with `Ctrl+C`.

-If you want to start the containers in detached mode, run the following for starting and stopping:
+If you want to start the containers in detached mode, i.e. not blocking the terminal, run the following for starting and stopping:

     docker compose up --build -d
     docker compose stop